Asianet Comedy Awards

-Asianet Comedy Awards is an award ceremony for Malayalam television and films presented by Asianet, a Malayalam-language television network from the south-Indian state of Kerala.
-The awards are given for the actors who made excellence in the comical roles.
-The awards are normally presented annually and held in Adlux International Convention Center Angamaly.

-Meera and Jewel Mary hosted the show in 2015 & 2016.Pearle Maaney and Meera hosted the show in 2017.
+Asianet Comedy Awards is an award ceremony for Malayalam television and films presented by Asianet.
+The awards are given for the actors who made excellence in the comedic roles.
+The awards are normally presented annually and held in Adlux International Convention Center, Angamaly.
+Meera and Jewel Mary hosted the show in 2015 and 2016.
+Pearle Maaney and Meera hosted the show in 2017.